zhouLion/doc.fedml.ai/docs/federate/cli.md

 fedml login userid(or API Key) -s --docker --docker-rank rank_index
 ```

 ### 1.1.
-Examples for Logging in to the FedML MLOps platform (fedml.ai)
+Examples for Logging in to the TensorOpera AI platform (fedml.ai)

 ```
 fedml login 90
-Notes: this will login the production environment for FedML MLOps platform
+Notes: this will login the production environment for TensorOpera AI platform
 ```

 ```
 fedml login 90 --docker --docker-rank 1
-Notes: this will login the production environment with docker mode for FedML MLOps platform
+Notes: this will login the production environment with docker mode for TensorOpera AI platform
 ```

-## 2. Build the client and server package in the FedML MLOps platform (fedml.ai)
+## 2. Build the client and server package in the TensorOpera AI platform (fedml.ai)

 ```
 fedml build -t client(or server) -sf source_folder -ep entry_point_file -cf config_folder -df destination_package_folder --ignore ignore_file_and_directory(concat with ,)